Complex regional pain syndrome

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Reflex sympathetic dystrophy refers to type I complex regional pain syndrome.
-Complex regional pain syndrome is a chronic pain condition that mainly affects the arms or legs and is often triggered by injury.
+Reflex sympathetic dystrophy refers to Type I complex regional pain syndrome.
+Complex regional pain syndrome (CRPS) is a chronic pain condition that mainly affects the arms or legs and is often triggered by injury.
 It is characterized by constant pain, sensitivity, and skin color and temperature changes at the site of an injury.
 The pain is out of proportion to the severity of the injury and worsens with time.
-In type 1 the underlying nerve injury cannot be identified.
+In Type I the underlying nerve injury cannot be identified.
+Type I is thought to represent 90% of CRPS cases.